Shrimp in SC

 - In shrimp, the “packet” that contains the sperm.
 The spermatophore is attached to the female shrimp near the gonopore, either on the outside of the exoskeleton or under exoskeletal plates depending upon the species.

 - Animals of the same species, usually aquatic or marine, that reproduce with one another and live in the same general geographic area.

 - In shrimp, one of the four appendages on the shrimp’s tail that form the fan which is brightly colored in some species.
 The fan is used in helping shrimp move themselves backward quickly..

 This publication was made possible in part with funds from the sale of the South Carolina Saltwater Recreational Fishing License and the U.S. Fish and Wildlife Service Sportfish Restoration Fund.
 The South Carolina Department of Natural Resources publishes an annual Rules and Regulations booklet that lists all saltwater fishing regulations.
 Have an enjoyable fishing trip by reading these requirements before you fish.

-Author credentials: J. David Whitaker, Marine Resources Division
+Author credentials: J. David Whitaker, Peter Kingsley-Smith of the Marine Resources Division

 The above information on shrimp is available in a brochure, please download the Sea Science - Shrimp information pamphlet which is in the Adobe PDF file format.
 Adobe® Reader® is required to open the files and is available as a free download from the Adobe® Web site.